Yifei-Liu/academic-kickstart/content/project/SwiftGraph-Proj/index.md

 slides: ""
 #tags: ["image-processing", "line-detection"]
 ---
-Existing storage systems with simple metadata and hierarchical directory tree fail to meet the requirements of content-based queries (i.e., semantic queries) like finding semantically similar images with a specific image file.
-Therefore, we design and implement SwiftGraph which is a system middleware that supports semantic metadata generated from deep learning hash.
-SwiftGraph applies an effective graph structure to organize the semantic hash codes and therefore provides fast content-based query interfaces.
-The performance evaluation on the different datasets demonstrates that the query precision and efficiency outrun other metadata search paradigms.
+Existing storage systems apply simple metadata and hierarchical directory trees, which fail to meet the requirements of content-based queries (i.e., semantic queries) like finding semantically similar images with one specific image file.
+Therefore, we designed and implemented SwiftGraph, a system middleware that supported semantic metadata generated from deep learning hash.
+SwiftGraph applied an effective graph structure to organize the semantic hash code and provided fast content-based query interfaces.
+The performance evaluation on the different datasets demonstrated that the query precision and efficiency of SwiftGraph outran other searchable metadata paradigms.

+<b>My role: I was the first leader of the SwiftGraph project and completed most of the work for the system.
+Finally, thanks to my collaborators and mentors, the extended version of SwiftGraph, CSS, was accepted to DAC'20.</b>